How to Budget for a Wedding?

 Step Three: Set your expenditure limits

-Another step on how to budget for a wedding entail creating a spending limit you cannot exceed.
+Another step on the budget for a wedding entails creating a spending limit you cannot exceed.
 Make this decision based on your savings, monthly income, contributions from others, and so on.
 Suppose you want to do a big wedding costing $30,000.

 A wedding budget breakdown $30,000 fund is big unless you set adequate time to collect the money.
 If you want to raise it in ten months and have saved only $5,000, you must contribute $2,500 per month.
 If you and your fiancée make only $5,000 per month, saving $2,500 from your salaries is impractical.